VirtualPatientEngine/VPEHackathonAIAgentsCO/docs/setup.md

     2. Attach the data-assets by clicking the plus sign (⊕)
     3. The data assets are `collections: cellxgene census metadata 2024-04-24` and `ollama_models_09_2024`

-6. Coaches will create a seperate branch for each team to work on.
-Individual team members will contribute by syncing with their teams branch (see section step 4 below)
+6. Individual team members will contribute by syncing with their teams branch (see section step 4 below)

 > <font color=black>💡Tip</font><br>
 > 1. Use the command line `terminal` in the VS Code editor for running `git` commands <br>